John A. Kent: Circus offensive

+Later war service

 Early in 1942, Kent was taken off operational status and sent on a lecture tour of Canada and the United States.
 In June 1942, Kent was posted as Station Commander of RAF Church Stanton, where he remained until October when he was posted to Fighter Command HQ as a Wing Commander of Training.
 Two months later, Kent was posted to the Middle East and took command of 17 Sector in Benghazi, Libya, where, on 25 January 1943, he damaged a Ju 88 during an engagement near the airfield at Benina.
 After a posting to Air HQ as a Command Training Inspector at Air Defences East Mediterranean, he returned to the United Kingdom during March 1944 for an instructor's course at the Central Flying School, Upavon.

 Kent's final total of wartime victories included 13 aircraft destroyed, three probables and three damaged.

 Postwar

 Kent was then posted to Air HQ, British Forces of Occupation and in late 1946 he became the Personal Staff Officer to Marshal of the Royal Air Force Sir Sholto Douglas, the Commander-in-Chief and Military Governor of the British Zone of occupied Germany.

 Kent returned to flying duties as Chief Test Pilot at RAE Farnborough in 1948 and was involved until 1952 with many developments of military aviation, including the de Havilland Dh 108 "Swallow" and Avro 707.
 In August 1952, he assumed command of the RAF Station at Odiham, a fighter base operating Gloster Meteors.
 Subsequently, he was posted as Station Commander at RAF Tangmere, and in early 1956 accepted his final posting to RAF Newton as Station Commander.

 On 1 December 1956, Kent retired from the RAF with the rank of group captain.
 He joined Kelvin-Hughes Aviation Limited as sales manager.
 His first marriage in 1939 was dissolved and he remarried in 1948.
 His family with a son and two daughters lived at Hartley Wintney, Hants.

 Kent died on 7 October 1985 in Woking, Surrey at the age of 71 years.
+His medals, which in addition to the DFC and Bar, the AFC and the Virtuti Militari, include the 1939–1945 Star with Battle of Britain clasp, Air Crew Europe Star, Africa Star with North Africa 1942-43 clasp, Italy Star, Defence Medal, War Medal 1939–1945, and the 1953 Coronation Medal, are held by the Royal Air Force Museum.